saccade-studio/SVI/ARCHITECTURE.md

 ## Packet Protocol

-Each UDP datagram carries one packet of a single H.264 frame.
+Each UDP datagram carries one packet of a single video frame (HEVC or H.264).

 ### Header (24 bytes, all fields network byte order)